awsdocs/aws-cloudformation-user-guide/doc_source/working-with-templates-cfn-designer-walkthrough-updatebasicwebserver.md

    The resources are organized by resource categories\.
 The Auto Scaling group and launch configuration are in the **AutoScaling** category, and the load balancer is in the **ElasticLoadBalancing** category\.
 **Note**
-These resources do not follow the container model, so AWS CloudFormation Designer doesn't automatically associate them with the subnet\.
+These resources don't follow the container model, so AWS CloudFormation Designer doesn't automatically associate them with the subnet\.
 We'll create connections later on in this step\.

 1. From the **Resource types** pane in the **EC2** category, add the **SecurityGroup** resource anywhere in the VPC except in the subnet\.